Franz Ferdinand and his wife Sophie leaving Sarajevo Town Hall on 28 June 1914, five minutes before the

 [III.1] Věř mně, drahá Helenko, že se opravdu snažím co nejvíce zpříjemnit našim pánům důstojníkům jich starosti a námahy.
 Byl jsem od pluku přeložen k maršbatalionu, což bylo mým nejvroucnějším přáním, abych mohl, byt’ i ze skromných prostředků, důstojnickou polní kuchyni na frontě uvésti v nejlepší koleje.

-Herold was a university professor who Švejk had played mariáš (mariáge) with at U Valšů before the war (mentioned in an anecdote).
+was a university professor with whom Švejk had played mariáš (mariáge) at U Valšů before the war (mentioned in an anecdote).

 Quote(s) from the novel